 Through the Municipal Comprehensive Review and updates to the master plans, two key goals were to distribute local municipal growth to better leverage existing infrastructure systems and more tightly align the pacing of new capital projects with actual growth.
 These goals promote financial sustainability and were in line with principles endorsed by York Regional Council in June 2019.
 They are key to creating fiscal room for the next generation of infrastructure projects, including the Region's share of the Yonge North Subway Extension.
 Phasing growth is important to ensure that communities are developed as complete communities, that residents will have access to a wide range of services and amenities within the same community (such as schools, parks, libraries, transit and jobs) in a timely manner.
-Phasing new communities is further outlined in the Draft Regional Official Plan policy 4.2.2.
+Phasing new communities is further outlined in chapter 4 of the Draft Regional Official Plan in the "Phasing in New Community Areas" policies.